Osehub/Osehub/README.md

 - 👋 Hi, I’m @Osehub
 - 👀 I’m interested in Biomedical engineering and Analysis
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on software developers and innovator
-- 📫 How to reach me through my whatsapp 08146886796
+- 📫 How to reach me through my whatsapp 08o77386361 or mail okoedionbridgetose@gmail.com

 <!---
 Osehub/Osehub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.